CraftJarvis/.github/profile/README.md

 ## Publications

 Here are a list of our latest publications on Open-world Agents.
+(Sort by time order)

 * **JARVIS-VLA: Post-Training Large-Scale Vision Language Models to Play Visual Games with Keyboards and Mouse** (ACL 2025)